jjmedinaariza/modelling_book/docs/04-carpentry.md

 Now you have easier to interpret output.

-##Recoding factors
+## Recoding factors

 As we said there are many different types of objects in R and depending on their nature the recoding procedures may vary.
 You may remember that many times categorical variables will be encoded as factors.
 Let's go back our newly created *f_occup*.
 We have 18 categories here.
 These are possibly too many.
 Some of them have to few cases, like *fisherman*.
 Although this is a fairly large dataset we only have 14 fisherman.
 It would be a bit brave to guess what fishermen across Europe think about sexual violence based in a sample of just 14 of them.

 This is a very common scenario when you analyse data.
 In these cases is helpful to think of ways of adding the groups with small counts (like fishermen in this case) to a broader but still meaningful category.
 People often refer to this as *collapsing categories*.
 You also have to think theoretically, do you have good enough reasons to think that there's ought to be meaningful differences in attitudes to sexual violence among these 18 groups?
 If you don't you may want to collapse into fewer categories that may make more sense.

 As when we created the *region* variable the first thing to do is to come out with a new coding scheme for this variable.
 We are going to use the following.
-I'm not making this scheme up, I am just using the scheme that the ESS uses to simplify these categories.
+I'm not making this scheme up, I am just using the scheme that the Eubarometer uses to simplify these categories.

     1	Self-employed (5 to 9 in d15a)
     2	Managers (10 to 12 in d15a)